eSolia/help.esolia.pro/src/M365/m365-spam-handling_en.md

 ## M365 Security

-In [security.microsoft.com/antispam](https://security.microsoft.com/antispam) you can add a domain as trusted.
+In the [security.microsoft.com/antispam](https://security.microsoft.com/antispam) admin screen for M365, you can add a domain as trusted.

 N.b.: Microsoft changes URLs and names but often keeps features the same, so you need to stay on top of that. {.tip}